davisma20/my-cloud-cml/documentation/CML_INSTALLATION.md

 - Ensure the first-time configuration flag is set
 - Provide more detailed status information

+### Reliable Installation Script

+Based on production troubleshooting, we've added a more reliable direct installation script (`cml_install_reliable.sh`) that:

+- Bypasses the systemd service approach entirely to avoid escape sequence issues
+- Directly installs the CML package using non-interactive commands
+- Sets up proper logging in `/var/log/cml_install.log`
+- Creates the first-time configuration flag file (`/etc/.virl2_unconfigured`)
+- Properly configures wireshark without interactive prompts
+- Sets appropriate log levels in the configuration
+- Starts the CML controller service directly

+This reliable installation script is now the preferred method used in the Terraform deployment and provides a more robust installation process.

 ## Troubleshooting

 If you encounter CML installation issues: